stevleibelt/incubator/web/blog/static_page_generator/README.md

             * [meta data]
             * [author]
         * body
-            * use pre compile statement like ##TEASER_START## to special informations
+            * use pre compile statement like ##TEASER_START## to special information
             * content
 * validate via cli
 * upload file
-* trigger page generation (pages are collections of unique html dom ids, generate contet of dom id and replace content of old id in files)
+* trigger page generation (pages are collections of unique html dom ids, generate content of dom id and replace content of old id in files)
     * convert markdown to html snippet
     * generate content if dom element
     * update tag page (if new exists, recalculate usage of tags)